Top 20 Questions about Terracotta Army

 6. Why was the Terracotta Army built?
 What was the purpose of the Terracotta Warriors?

-Why: There are two popular reasons for the construction of the Terracotta Warriors and Horses.
-Firstly, it is said that Qin Shi Huang was a worshipper of feudalistic superstition.
-He believed that people could still enjoy all he owned after his death.
-Therefore, he had the terracotta army made to safeguard, accompany and serve him in the afterlife.
+There are two popular reasons.
+Firstly, it is said that Qin Shi Huang was a worshipper of superstition.
+He believed that people could still enjoy all they owned after death.
+Therefore, he had the Terracotta Army made to safeguard, accompany and serve him in the afterlife.
 Secondly, all these were sacrificial objects.
 As he was an emperor, he demanded to have more magnificent sacrificial things.

-In March, 1974, when some peasants of Xiyang Village, Lintong dug a well, they found some pottery.
-Later the pottery turned out to be of great value according to archeologists, who quickly went there to extend the digs.
+In March, 1974, when some peasants of Xiyang Village, currently a part of Terracotta Army Village or Xiahe Village were digging a well, they found some pottery pieces.
+Archeologists who quickly went there to extend the digs declared them to be of great value.
 Later the amazing treasures were presented.
 In 1975, the government decided to build a museum at the site for protection and further research.

 |See Size of Terracotta Warriors |

 Generally, they are life-size or a little taller.
 Specifically, they average 1.73-1.96 m (5.7-6.4 ft) and the tallest one is around 2.5 m (8.2 ft).